asalem2/Image-recognition-of-Breast-Cancer-/README.md

 Use the Jupyter notebook file mask_rcnn.ipynb to run the scripts.
 Additional files contain helper functions that are imported in the Jupyter notebook.

 **BUSI.ipynb**
-Contains the code to train and run inference on the U-Net model
+Contains the code to train and run inference on the U-Net model.

-**
+**First_Pytorch.ipynb**
+Contains the code to train nd run inference on the ResNet18 model.